auth0/nextjs-auth0/EXAMPLES.md

 ## Access an External API from an API Route

-Get an Access Token by specifying `response_type: 'code'` and providing your API's audience and scopes
+Get an Access Token by specifying `response_type: 'code'` and providing your API's audience and scopes.

 ```javascript
 // /pages/api/auth/[...auth0].js
 import { handleAuth, handleLogin } from '@auth0/nextjs-auth0';

 export default handleAuth({
   async login(req, res) {
     try {